Destorntw/sre_devops_workshop/Lab1/Lab1.md

-# HELM-ArgoCD-Lab1-Part-1
+# SRE + Devops Workshop

-## In this lab we will create a NodeJS application and deploy it to the Openshift cluster
+## In this lab we will create a NodeJS application and deploy it to the Openshift cluster, and understand what does it mean to change the replicaCount

 ### Part 1 lets build our application